NeuroTechX/ntx_slack_archive/devices.md

  >Emotiv Epoc could be fine for 8h recording.
 Does not have SD so will need a bit of hacking to dump data on a mobile device

+8/7/2017 4:33 PM

+ **perrotta** :

+ >thanks yrenard.
+Ive worn one before but never for an extended amount of time.
+Anyone have thoughts on the Emotiv Insight?